ndreey/ProteinTailor/README.md

   - sequence_tools.py: Code for the sequence tools.
   - statistics_tools.py: Code for the statistics tools.
 - **temp/**: A directory to store temporary files.
-  - mirror.txt: Visual comparision between raw and tailored sequence.
+  - mirror.txt: Visual comparison  between raw and tailored sequence.
   - ProteinTailor_Report.html: The HTML file presenting the ProteinTailor report.
   - raw_gc.png: Plot of the GC distribution across 150 bases of raw sequence.
   - tailored_gc.png: Plot of the GC distribution across 150 bases of tailored sequence.